Skip to main content

 Why these two differ

-Always verify all details against the source PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Readers should verify all figures, including fees, returns, and current portfolio composition, against each fund's product disclosure statement and latest quarterly fund update on FMA Disclose before relying on any of this information.

 What's different at a glance